AgathaScoller/SQL-Exercises/README.md

 ## CODE STYLE

-Queries emphasize clarity, consistency, and performance.
+- Queries emphasize **clarity, consistency, and performance**
-Keywords are written in uppercase for readability.
+- Keywords are written in **uppercase** for readability
-Scripts follow logical organization with comments for context when necessary.
+- Scripts follow logical organization with **comments** for context when necessary